773-process-312/CTFChallenges/solutions/clippy/user.md

 Investigating the service on port 5000 returns a pastebin clone.

 When we paste something, we get redirected to our paste, which has a numeric id in the URL.
-If we modify the URL we found a paste with the ID of 5 (URL: `http://10.10.2.3:5000/note/5`) that contains login credentials.
+If we modify the URL we find a paste with the ID of 5 (URL: `http://10.10.2.3:5000/note/5`) that contains login credentials.

 ```